UoB-COMSM0110/2024-group-3/README.md

 **Basic Flow**
 1. The player launches the game.
-2. The game displays the main menu.
+2. The game displays the main menu page.
-3. The player selects which difficulty they desire to play at.
+3. The player choose which difficulty they wish to play on.
+4. The player selects the 'play' button to start the game.
+5. The game randomy decides between which two maps it will launch with.
-4. The player is shown the tutorial page.
+6. The map loads and the player snake is placed on the grid.
-5. The player presses any key and the game begins.
-6. The player controls the snake's movement using either WASD or the arrow keys.
+7. The player controls the snake's movements using the arrow keys or WASD keys.
-7. The player navigates towards food items and avoids enemy snakes + walls.
+8. The player navigates towards food, and can either collide with it or use its venom to consume the food.
-8. Each time the snake consumes a piece of food it grows in size by 1 square.
+9. The player snake grows in size whenever food is consumed.
-9. The player can press the spacebar to shoot venom, which can collect food, destroy walls and kill enemy snakes.
+10. The player can use the spacebar to shoot venom from the snake's head.
-10. The player must navigate carefully to avoid collision with walls, enemy snakes and itself.
+11. The player must navigate carefully to avoid collision with the map's walls.
-11. Enemy snakes start appearing on the map.
+12. Enemies are introduced, and they start moving towards the player's snake.
-12. The game continues as long as the snake avoids collision with walls and enemies.
+13. The game continues as long as the snake avoids collision with walls and enemies.
-13. When the snake collides with a wall, an enemy or itself, the game ends.
+14. When the snake collides with a wall, an enemy or itself, the game ends.
-14. The player's score is recorded and can be saved under whatever name they choose.
+15. The player's score is recorded and saved for future reference.
+16. The player can enter their name to save their score.
-16. The player is taken back to the main menu.
+17. The player returns to the main menu page.

 **Alternate Flows**
 Need to do better me thinks.